ZoeyOneOhOne/React-DOH-Template/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Installing this template

 If you don't already have it please intall yarn; it is superior to npm.
 You can download yarn here: https://classic.yarnpkg.com/en/docs/install/#windows-stable

 If you have never used yarn before you can learn more by checking out the docs here: https://classic.yarnpkg.com/en/docs

-# Installing this template

-To install this template all you need to do is clone the repository and then in a terminal type: `npm install`.
+To install this template all you need to do is clone the repository and then in a terminal type: `yarn install`.

 Once the install is finished type: `yarn start` to get going.

+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts